Skip to Main Content

 Considerations

-• GenAI tools use information from across the web.
-Most often, original authors and creators are not cited or acknowledged in the output created.
+• Source attribution: GenAI tools use information from the web, often without citing or acknowledging original authors or creators in the output.

-• GenAI tools reflect the biases of their information sources and data.
-They may produce incorrect, biased or outdated information (Peters, 2024; Konwar, 2024).
+• Bias and inaccuracy: GenAI tools reflect the biases of their information sources and may produce incorrect, biased or outdated information (Peters, 2024; Konwar, 2024).

-• As AI-generated content is nonrecoverable, it cannot be retrieved or linked to the original information source.
-Therefore, always verify the accuracy of AI-generated content using reliable information sources.
+• Verification using other sources: AI-generated content is nonrecoverable and cannot be linked to original sources.
+Always verify its accuracy using other reliable sources.

-• The use of GenAI tools raises a variety of copyright considerations.
-See NSCC Copyright & GenAI Subject Guide for more information.
+• Copyright: The use of GenAI tools raises various copyright considerations.
+Refer to the NSCC Copyright & GenAI Subject Guide for more information.

 Referencing & Citing GenAI